younghoonJ/younghoonJ.github.io/about.md

 Younghoon Jung has a variety of backgrounds including mechanical engineering, mathematics, and software development which allows him to understand the big picture of the problem like a mechanical engineer, analyze the principal details like a mathematician, and write a code.

 Younghoon Jung holds a Ph.D. in Mathematics from the KAIST, Korea.
-During his Ph.D. he researched Interface problems, in particular, he developed <strong>a new geometric series solution method</strong> for harmonic problems based on the geometric function theory that applies to an domain of very arbitrary shape.
-This research result proves how he is creative, tenacious, and goal-oriented.
+During his Ph.D. he researched Interface problems, in particular, he developed <strong>a new geometric series solution method</strong> for harmonic problems based on the geometric function theory that applies to a domain of very arbitrary shape.
+This research result proves his creativity and persistence.

 ### Younghoon Jung (정영훈)
 - Ph.D. in Mathematics